loadsmart/blog/content/posts/2020-07-01-introducing-gmail-wrapper/index.md

 - Although using a lot of classes, the responses are always plain dictionaries (What are the fields?
 I’ll have to look the docs again)

 We use Gmail for several automated tasks at Loadsmart, and to overcome these difficulties we developed [gmail-wrapper](https://github.com/loadsmart/gmail-wrapper), a Python library that encapsulates the hard parts of the official SDK and provides an easier API.
-It was a closed project used only internally, and now we decided to bring it open-source.
+It was a closed project used only internally, and now we decided to bring it open-source, the first Loadsmart open Python package.
 Here are some comparisons with the official SDK:

 ### Authenticate